abergen84/etchYourSketch/README.md

 ##Application Stack

-Using React in combination with Backbone and MongoDB for full-stack app development.
+Using React in combination with Backbone for a quick weekend project.

 - React for the user experience/view
-- Backbone to handle the models and collection, in addition to controller
+- Backbone to handle the trigger system.
-- MongoDB to handle the data storage and retrieval